Physical distancing, masks, vaccines, and other preventive measures

 Should I go to the doctor or dentist for nonurgent appointments?

-Many medical and dental practices now have sufficient personal protective equipment and have instituted comprehensive safety measures to help protect you, the doctor and office staff, and other patients.
+Many medical and dental practices have instituted comprehensive safety measures to help protect you, the doctor and office staff, and other patients.
 If you feel anxious about visiting in person, call the practice.

 Many doctor's offices are increasingly providing telehealth services.
 This may mean appointments by phone call, or virtual visits using a video chat service.
 Ask to schedule a telehealth appointment with your doctor for a new or ongoing nonurgent matter.
 If, after speaking to you, your doctor would like to see you in person, he or she will let you know.